codevise/activeadmin-searchable_select/README.md

 Searchable select boxes (via [Select2](https://select2.org/)) for ActiveAdmin forms and filters.
-Extends the ActiveAdmin resource DSL to allow defining JSON endpoints to fetch options from asynchronoulsy.
+Extends the ActiveAdmin resource DSL to allow defining JSON endpoints to fetch options from asynchronously.

 ## Installation